Note: This post contains referral links.

 I love anything with cauliflower (cauliflower and broccoli are my favorite vegetables) so I was excited to try this dish.
 The cauliflower rice in this dish was pretty great (cauliflower rice is something I can get behind, it’s not exactly rice, but it’s still pretty tasty) and the sausage and peppers were great as well.
 This dish is only 370 calories, but it is still pretty filling without weighing you down throughout the day.

 Week 2 was a bit different for me because I hadn’t eaten any of these dishes before.
 I tested the waters with a few dishes I had in the past on week one so I know that at least some of the dishes would be tasty.

 BBQ Pulled Pork with Squash Cakes & Carrots

 This meal was legitimately impressive.
 I ate this meal first, thinking it would be a throw away meal, and it was not at all.

 The carrots were a bit tougher than I would like because I warmed it up, filmed it, and decided to throw it back in the microwave for another 20 seconds, but they were still yummy, especially when I ate them with the BBQ pulled pork.
 The pulled pork was also fantastic.
 I was a little wary that they’d mess it up, but this stuff was great.

-But, the showstopper in my opinion were the squash cakes.
+But, the showstopper, in my opinion, were the squash cakes.
 Who says that about squash cakes, right?
 I do.
-These were amaze and I am pretty sure also had some pieces of bacon in them.
+These were amazing and I am pretty sure also had some pieces of bacon in them.
 I can’t get over this meal y’all!